VERSE | IF I COULD

 Where the pain ripples in screaming peals

-Where you want to just lie down and feel
+Where I want to just lie down and feel

 Nothing for a while